abinit/abinit/doc/mkdocs-tutorials/bse.md

     Compare the imaginary part of the macroscopic dielectric function obtained with and without coupling.
     Do you find significant differences?
 (Caveat: calculations with coupling cannot use the Haydock method and are much more CPU demanding.
 You might have to decrease some input parameters to have results in reasonable time.)
-  * Calculate the one-shot GW corrections for silicon following the [[first GW lesson|lesson:gw1]] of the GW tutorial.
+  * Calculate the one-shot GW corrections for silicon following the [[lesson:gw1|first GW lesson]] of the GW tutorial.
     Then use the `_GW` file produced by the code to calculate the absorption spectrum.

 ## 7 Notes on the MPI implementation